lifull/sample-public-api-ruby/README.md

-# HOME'S Public API Demo Ruby
+# LIFULL HOME'S Public API Demo Ruby
-This application is designed to demo the HOME'S Public API.
+This application is designed to demo the LIFULL HOME'S Public API.

 ## Installation